Princeton Restaurant Reviews

 House Garden Room.

 The University's faculty club features a dramatic view of Prospect Garden.
 A great spot for Sunday brunch (offered once per month).
 Not open for dinner or on weekends, except for special events.
-Payment is via University ID only. - Rockefeller
+Payment is via University ID only. - Prospect

 Mathey Dining Hall.

 Recently renovated all-you-can-eat undergraduate dining hall.
-The food and presentation is much improved. - EQuad Cafe
+The food and presentation is much improved. - EQuad Cafe.

 Located in the lobby of the Engineering Quadrangle.
 Prepared sandwiches, salads, soups, hot entrees, and Small World coffee.
 Breakfast and lunch only, Monday through Friday.
 Open Monday to Friday 8:30am to 3:30pm during the academic year.
-Recommended: Belgian waffle station when available. - Genomics Cafe
+Recommended: Belgian waffle station when available. - Genomics Cafe.

-Features a la carte made-to-order salads, sandwiches, wraps, and hot entrees.
+Features a la carte made-to-order salads, sandwiches, wraps, and hot entrees. - Food Gallery at Frist.

-Sandwiches
+Sandwiches and Deli

 (22 Witherspoon Street, Princeton;